Here are select January 2014 rulings of the Supreme Court of the Philippines on commercial law:

 In the absence of a charter or bylaw provision to the contrary, the president is presumed to have the authority to act within the domain of the general objectives of its business and within the scope of his or her usual duties.
 Advance Paper Corporation and George Haw, in his capacity as President of Advance Paper Corporation v.
 Arma Traders Corporation, Manuel Ting, et al., G.R.
 No. 176897, December 11, 2013.

-(Hector thanks Camille Maria M. Castolo for her assistance to Lexoterica.)
+(Hector thanks Miracle Rodriguez and Camille Maria M. Castolo for their assistance to Lexoterica.)

 Here are select September 2013 rulings of the Supreme Court of the Philippines on commercial law:

 Checks; negotiable instruments.
 The check delivered to was made payable to cash.
 Under the Negotiable Instruments Law, this type of check was payable to the bearer and could be negotiated by mere delivery without the need of an indorsement.
 People of the Philippines v.
 Gilbert Reyes Wagas, G.R.
 No. 157943, September 4, 2013.

 Insurance contracts; contract of adhesion.
 A contract of insurance is a contract of adhesion.
 When the terms of the insurance contract contain limitations on liability, courts should construe them in such a way as to preclude the insurer from non-compliance with his obligation.
 Alpha Insurance and Surety Co. v.
 Arsenia Sonia Castor, G.R.
 No. 198174, September 2, 2013.